 In her real estate photography tips, Angela Colley covers the importance of megapixels (they’re not important), cleaning the home before your shoot, waiting for the right weather, removing knickknacks, and how little things can make or break a picture of a home.

 Tamela Ekstrom, Owner & Broker, HAVEN Real Estate + Design

 “When we are selling homes, we like a neutral color pallet so the homes appeal to a larger pool of buyers.
 However, in real estate photography, it’s the pops of bright color that photograph well.
 My biggest tip is using colorful artwork and vibrant pillows to make real estate photos pop and garner attention.”

-Megan Luce and Kelly Dinnsen from Willis Allen Real Estate
+Megan Luce and Kelly Dinnsen, Realtors, Willis Allen Real Estate

 Shooting exteriors at dusk is one real estate photography tip that can yield dramatic results.
 For example, check out this gorgeous shot from Willis Allen Real Estate: